SintiHaze/Bash-Scripting-Portfolio/NIST Scraper/README.txt

 Author: Jacinta Hayward
 Last date modified: 21/08/2022

+I have made a bash script that will scrape the API for the NIST CVE Vulnerability Index (National Vulnerability Database) and calculate the average impact score of CVE's for the selected timeframe.
+The script then formats the data from the API into an excel spreadsheet.
+As a security measure, this script requires the input of the correct password to be able to access it.
+The password is encrypted with a modern hashing algorithm (SHA256).

 HOW TO INSTALL:
 - Firstly, you will need to install jq package.
 - You can do this by entering the following command through the command line using the following: sudo apt install jq